xregistry/spec/core/spec.md

   definitions are to be updated as part of the request.
 See [Updating the Registry Model](#updating-the-registry-model) for more information.

-The following query parameter MUST be supported by servers:
+The following query parameter SHOULD be supported by servers:
 - `inline` - See
    [Updating Nested Registry
    Collections](#updating-nested-registry-collections) for more information.